 There are a few different reasons people return a call after hearing a voicemail; for example:

-These strategies will help yield more results from leaving voicemails.
-However, it’s important to remember that voicemails alone will not keep the top of the funnel full; it’s crucial to vary your messaging and channels of communication.
+The sales process isn’t always easy.
+Hopefully, these strategies will help yield more results from leaving voicemails.
+However, it’s important to remember that the best sales voicemail script alone will not keep the top of the funnel full; it’s crucial to vary your messaging and channels of communication.